 - If you chose IP address, name your external IP address, and then enter the IP address in the field.

 Alert Logic discovers and organizes deployments into a visual topology where you can select the desired levels of protection for your assets.

-You can define the scope of your protection per VPC or per region.
-Each VPC appears within its protected region.
-Click a region or individual VPC to set the service level or leave it unprotected, and then click SAVE.
+You can define the scope of your protection per network or per region.
+Each network appears within its protected region.
+Click a region or individual network to set the service level or leave it unprotected, and then click SAVE.
 You must choose one of the following levels of coverage:

 - Alert Logic Essentials coverage

 Choices available for scope of protection correspond directly with your entitlement.
 Although a Professional subscription includes all the features of Essentials, a Professional customer cannot set the protection scope to Essentials unless the account has a separate billing line for an Essentials subscription.

 You can change the protection level later as needed.

 This topology diagram provides an overview of your scope of protection.
 You can see which assets are unprotected, or being scanned at the Essentials, Professional, or Enterprise levels.

 The protection breakdown displays how many assets are unprotected, excluded, and protected, along with the number of protected assets in each level.